The Works of Richard Westcott

 Some Notes on Using Your PDF Book: This is written for Windows, I can’t tell you about Apple.
 Your book should automatically open with Google or Microsoft Edge.
 To ensure that you can see the full cover illustration and title page, try setting your view to “2 page.”
 The Table of Contents is interactive.
 Clicking…

 (This is where it gets weird because I am writing about myself in the third person.
 It’s especially weird because I can’t even see the second person, but then, of course, I’m freakin blind, so there’s that.)
+But here goes:

-Richard Westcott loves words and what can be done with them.
-He turned to writing after a career as a Civil Engineer when he went suddenly blind as a doorstop.
+He turned to writing when his career as a Civil Engineer was curtailed when he went suddenly blind as a doorstop.
 That is the experience he chronicles in Blind Terror.